 The SunStar sculpture was conceptualised and designed by Cape Town artist and founder of the Robben Island Art Company & Trust (RIACT), Christopher Swift.
 It is also a showcase project for Cape Town: World Design Capital 2014.
-The SunStar is a temporary art installation that utilises much of the original fence that once surrounded Robben Island in its construction.
+The SunStar is an art installation that utilises much of the original fence that once surrounded Robben Island in its construction.

 Community, environment and sustainability

 The SunStar project is closely aligned to Sun International’s commitment to community, environment and sustainability, and we are very proud to be associated with its symbolism and message.
 Signal Hill was chosen as the debut site for the SunStar sculpture because of its impressive views over the city and to ensure that both locals and tourists had easy access to this commemorative work.
 From the rolling hills of the Western Cape to the picturesque views of the North West.
 Today, the SunStar can be found at its permanent home at the iconic Sun City.